-The pristine waters of the Wood River start flowing from springs which are fed by underground waters originating below Crater Lake National Park which is located only a short distance to the north.
+The pristine waters of the Wood River in Oregon start flowing from springs which are fed by underground waters originating below Crater Lake National Park, which is located only a short distance to the north.

 This class 1 river provides just enough water current and bends to keep your paddle moving as you enjoy your outdoor adventure.

 We take lots of pictures while on our tour so be sure to check out our Facebook Page to see your tour, and feel free to share.

 Our regular scheduled days for this tour are Wednesday of every week starting at 10:00 AM.

 Cost for this tour is $75.00 per person. which includes one or two of our guides to go along.
 This tour is limited to 12 guests total + two guides.
 If 6 or less guests attend then only 1 guide will accompany.

 Kayaks, paddles, life vests and whistle will be provided.